 As a co-op, we’re a different kind of company.
 We put purpose before profits and act with the long-term interests of our members in mind.
 Being a co-op also means we act transparently.
-That’s why we publish our annual Stewardship Report.
-It’s our way to show what we did in the previous year to get more people outside, operate more sustainably, and protect and create access to our outdoor places–none of which we could have done without you.
+That’s why we publish our annual Impact Report.
+It’s our way to show what we did in the previous year to get more people outside, operate more sustainably, and protect and create access to our outdoor places—none of which we could have done without you.

 This concept can’t be traced back to one single date or person.
-It’s been gaining momentum since the late 1970s through the work of academics, thought leaders and businesses, picking up even more steam following the 2002 publication of the book Cradle to Cradle, a kind of manifesto for the circular economy.
+It’s been gaining momentum since the late 1970s through the work of academics, thought leaders and businesses, picking up even more steam following the 2002 publication of the book Cradle to Cradle, a manifesto for the circular economy.
 Here’s a deeper look at the circular economy and why REI is investing in it.

 The Circular Economy Defined

 Most traditional businesses that create and sell products use linear economic models that take, make, use and dispose of materials.
 The circular economy is a model that disrupts that process by extending the life cycle of products, increasing efficiency in how we use finite resources—such as petroleum-based materials—and promoting the recycling of products at the end of their life.

 “Our goal is to transition from a linear take-make-waste economy to a regenerative economy,” said Kate Daly, Managing Director of the Center for the Circular Economy at Closed Loop Partners, an investment firm and innovation center focused on building the circular economy.
 “Our current economic system is very leaky.
 A circular economy keeps valuable materials in play, recapturing rather than wasting resources and bringing benefits to businesses, people and the planet.”